Chart Color Schemes

 The level of residential development activity in Willoughby East is very low in comparison to the average area assessed nationally by AreaSearch

-Compared to Greater Sydney, Willoughby East has significantly less development activity.
-This scarcity of new homes usually strengthens demand and prices for existing properties.
-Nationally, this is below average, reflecting the area's maturity and suggesting possible planning constraints.
+Compared to Greater Sydney, Willoughby East has significantly less development activity, which typically strengthens demand and prices for existing properties.
+This level of development activity is also below average nationally, reflecting the area's maturity and suggesting possible planning constraints.

 Frequently Asked Questions - Development